+'''

-GROUP DISK DEVICE TAG OFFSET LENGTH FLAGS mvda mydq02 c0t2d0 c0t2d0 0 658007 s
+GROUP DISK DEVICE TAG OFFSET LENGTH FLAGS mydg mydg02 c0t2d0 c0t2d0 0 658007 s

+'''

-Here mydg02 is the only disk designated as a spare in the mydg disk group.
-The LENGTH field indicates how much spare space is currently available on mydg02 for relocation.
+Here mydg02 is the only disk designated as a spare.
+The LENGTH field indicates how much spare space is currently available on disk02 for relocation.

 The following commands can also be used to display information about disks that are currently designated as spares: